sourcegraph/about/handbook/communication/style_guide.md

       - Sourcegraph['s] Chrome extension
       - Sourcegraph['s] Firefox add-on

-When referring to the build result of the open-source repository, use the name Sourcegraph OSS.
+When referring to the build result of the open source repository, use the name Sourcegraph OSS.

 You don't need to use the full name of the product each time you refer to it, but don't use a shortened name that could be confused with an official name.
 For example: